EthanThatOneKid/tuffyhacks.com/docs/digitalocean-ad.md

 Hello, everyone!

-My name is Ethan Davidson, TuffyHacks' _Head of Technology_, and I would like to share a quick word from one of our sponsors, **Digital Ocean**.
+My name is Ethan Davidson, TuffyHacks' _Head of Tech_, and I would like to share a quick word from one of our sponsors, **Digital Ocean**.

 Digital Ocean offers a scalable compute platform with add-on storage, security, and monitoring capabilities.